Cultural appropriation: Othering

+Cultural evolution

 In his book The People vs Democracy (2018), Yascha Mounk criticized the concept.
 According to his analysis, the problem with cultural appropriation necessarily acknowledges a purist conception of culture, it being linked to the building of a mono-ethnical common identity, which appropriates itself of some rites and traits.
 He argues that no symbols or traditions minoritarian culture should be denigrated or mocked.
 But it does open the door to what he calls "historical nonsense".
 However, cultures have never been completely defined, as they have inspired from one and another, and have thus enriched their own.
 The segmentation in well-defined cultures works the same way as far right leaders in their views of identity and the defence of their nation, that should not include "foreign influences on their national cultures".